-UHS operates primary care centers in many locations throughout Broome, Chenango, Delaware, Otsego, Sullivan and Tioga counties.
+UHS operates primary care and family practice medical clinics in many locations throughout Broome, Chenango, Delaware, Otsego, Sullivan and Tioga counties.

 These providers are on the front lines of patient care.
 They respond to a broad range of medical problems people encounter throughout their lifespan.
 Our New York primary care providers deliver the basic diagnostic, treatment and preventive medical care patients most often need in a way that's convenient to you and your family.
 It’s better care for you, close to you.